Project-Books/book-project/CONTRIBUTING.md

 Generally speaking, if you're working on a new feature (any issue with the [enhancement label](https://github.com/knjk04/book-project/labels/enhancement)) or fixing a [bug](https://github.com/knjk04/book-project/labels/bug), please also write tests.
 If you need a hand with this, we can help.

+We highly recommend following a test-driven development approach.

 ### New files

 If you're adding a new file, please ensure to copy the contents of our [copyright file](https://github.com/knjk04/book-project/blob/master/docs/COPYRIGHT) verbatim (use the latest version on the master branch).